 - There are many options available such as scratching posts, cat trees, and cardboard scratching boxes.
 Find out which your cat prefers texture-wise, as well as whether he prefers a vertical or horizontal scratcher.

-- Make sure you have some fun, appropriate toys for your cat to play with on their own and with you.
-Toys encourage physical and mental stimulation, and allow your cat to exhibit their natural hunting and stalking behaviors.
+- Have some fun, appropriate toys for your cat to play with on their own and with you.
+Toys encourage physical and mental stimulation, and allow your cat to use their natural hunting and stalking behaviors.

 - Interactive toys like “fishing poles” or feather wands are especially fun for designated play time together.
-Some toys with strings or loose parts may need to be put away after play.
+Some toys with strings or loose parts may need to be put away after play so your cat stays safe.

 - It’s good to have a variety of toys available so your cat has something “new” to play with each day.